1. Academic Validation

 Abstract

 Background: The low-activity variant of the aldehyde dehydrogenase 2 (ALDH2) gene found in East Asian populations leads to the alcohol flush reaction and reduces alcohol consumption and risk of alcohol dependence (AD).
-We have tested whether other polymorphisms in the ALDH2 gene have similar effects in people of European ancestry.
+We have tested whether Other polymorphisms in the ALDH2 gene have similar effects in people of European ancestry.

 Methods: Serial measurements of blood and breath alcohol, subjective intoxication, body sway, skin temperature, blood pressure, and pulse were obtained in 412 twins who took part in an alcohol challenge study.
 Participants provided data on alcohol reactions, alcohol consumption, and symptoms related to AD at the time of the study and subsequently.
 Haplotypes based on 5 single-nucleotide polymorphisms (SNPs) were used in tests of the effects of variation in the ALDH2 gene on alcohol metabolism and alcohol's effects.